jdog453/Senior-Design-Project/User Manual.md

 ## Table of Contents
-- Abstract directions:  1
+- Abstract directions

-	- Set up the device.
-1
+	- Set up the device

-	- Turn on the raspberry pi.
-2
+	- Turn on the raspberry pi

-	- Train the facial recognition model to recognize specific faces.
-2
+	- Train the facial recognition model to recognize specific faces

-	- Register/Login to the webapp.
-3
+	- Register/Login to the webapp

 - FAQs  3

 	- Why is the nerf gun turret not turning on?
-3

 	- Why is the nerf gun turret on but not firing?
-3

 	- Why is the nerf gun turret firing at someone that is marked as safe?
-4

 	- Why does the nerf gun turret not fire at people who are not marked as safe?
-4

 	- Why is the nerf gun turret not aiming?
 Alternatively, when the nerf gun turret aims, why does it aim slowly?
-4